w3f/polkadot-wiki/docs/learn-phragmen.md

 Candidate E: N/A
 ```

-For every edge, we are going to calculate the score, which is current score plus the total budget * the load o the voter divided by the approval stake of the candidate.
+For every edge, we are going to calculate the score, which is current score plus the total budget * the load of the voter divided by the approval stake of the candidate.
 However, since the load of every voter starts at 0, and anything multiplied by 0 is 0, any addition will be `0 / x`, or 0.
 This means that this step can be safely ignored for the initial round.

 Thus, the best (lowest) score for Round 0 is Candidate A, with a score of `0.091`.